AWS EC2 Storage

 • With a lower throughput limit than st1, sc1 is a good fit ideal for large, sequential cold-data workloads.

-• ideal for infrequent access to data and are looking to save costs, sc1 provides inexpensive block storage
+• ideal for infrequent access to data and are looking to save costs, sc1 provides inexpensive block storage.

-• do not support Bootable sc1 volumes
+• do not support boot volumes.

 • though are similar to Throughput Optimized HDD (st1) volumes, are designed to support infrequently accessed data.